cityWebDevTutor/flappy-bird-game/README.md

-# flappy-bird-game
+# Flappy Bird Game
-Flappy Bird game is a WPF application, developed using Visual Studio and C#.
+This game is a WPF application, developed using Visual Studio and C#.
 All files and directories are required to be downloaded for the game to work in Visula Studio.